heterophyllus/Geopter/README.md

 ## Acknowledgement
 The author would like to express respect and gratitude to the following excellent projects for their reference implementation of optical calculation.

 - [mjhoptics/ray-optics](https://github.com/mjhoptics/ray-optics) : Highly matured python module for geometrical optical simulation.
-Most of Geopter's optics calculation is based on translation of this implementation.
+Most of Geopter's optics calculation is based on this implementation.
 - [Goptical](https://www.gnu.org/software/goptical/) : C++ implemenation of optical simulation with great deal of functionalities.
-The original project, however, has not been updated since 2012.
+Though this original project has not been updated since 2012.
-- [dibyendumajumdar/goptical](https://github.com/dibyendumajumdar/goptical) : A progressive fork of Goptical.
-It still continues to be maintained with greatest effort.
+- [dibyendumajumdar/goptical](https://github.com/dibyendumajumdar/goptical) : A modified fork of Goptical, which has been maintained with greatest effort.
+This project features to analyze many lens data from patent documents providing cross validation with other software.